Reform Prior Auth

 - Find your Councilmember here (scroll to the bottom of the page)

-DC Physicians - Now Is Your Time To Fight for Reform
+DC Physicians - Act Now to Reform Prior Auth

 Tell the DC Council prior auth reform is needed for your patients

-Read last session's bill B24-655, Prior Authorization Reform Amendment Act, here.
+Read B25-124, Prior Authorization Reform Amendment Act, here.
+Plan to testify and learn how below.

 The bill would: